April 3rd, 2010

-UPDATE I shouldn’t claim this idea as novel.
-After googling around, I found another guy who’s doing the same thing, and now that I read his page I remember reading his page before, which is likely where I got the idea in the first place.
-Anyhow, I want to give him credit ASAP and hope that my project can turn out successfully like his!
-His project page is at http://clayton.isnotcrazy.com/mept_v1.
+I shouldn't claim this idea as novel.
+After googling around, I found another person who's doing the same thing, and now that I read his page I remember reading his page before, which is likely where I got the idea in the first place.
+I want to give him credit and hope that my project can turn out successfully like his! http://clayton.isnotcrazy.com/mept_v1.

-Random idea: I only have a moment to write but I have to get this on paper.
-The core of any transmitter is usually an oscillator circuit, and in simple transmitters (i.e., QRSS devices), it’s often a crystal.
+Here's my idea: The core of any transmitter is an oscillator, and in simple transmitters (like QRSS devices), it's often a crystal.
 Frequency adjustment is accomplished by adjusting capacitance to ground on one of the crystal legs.
-Simple oscillators such as the Colpitts design (based on an NPN transistor) are often used. (pictured)
+Simple oscillators such as the Colpitts design (based on an NPN transistor) are often used (pictured).

 See how pins 4 and 5 allow for a crystal, and pin 6 has a "CKOUT" feature?"
 I'm still not sure exactly what the waveform of its output looks like.
 The datasheet is almost intentionally cryptic.
 About the only thing I've been able to discover from the Internet is that it's sufficient to clock another microcontroller.
 However, if it's an amplified sine wave output, how cool is it that it might be able to produce RF at the same frequency at which it's clocked?